8 Best Renters Insurance Companies in Texas of 2026

 No Flood Area

-If you live in a neighborhood that is not prone to flooding, your rate will be low.
+Your rate will be low if you live in a neighborhood not prone to flooding.

 However, if you live in an area where hurricanes and flood damage are common, such as on the Gulf Coast, you’ll most likely pay more.